32 MIN READ By Phill Burrows

 This means much of the work is all done in one place, either because of included features or simple integrations.

 One of the major perks of Hubspot compared to other CMS solutions like WordPress is that it doesn’t require nearly as many integrations.
-On its own, HubSpot offers functionalities like:

-The CMS Hub is designed for companies who have outgrown WordPress and don’t want to rely on developers to make simple changes.
-It’s a super simple, yet powerful CMS that anyone can use.
+HubSpot CMS is designed for marketers who don’t want to rely on developers to make simple changes.
+It is easy to use and users benefit from a WYSIWYG drag-and-drop interface.

 The question we hear all the time is, “HubSpot or WordPress?”